 Plus, now that you are learning how to make your own potting soil, you can also know that you are taking another step toward being more self-reliant.

-The final reason why you might want to consider creating your own potting soil is because quality potting soil usually lasts longer.
+The final reason why you might want to consider creating your own potting soil is that quality potting soil usually lasts longer.

-Then your potting soil struggles to retain as much moisture as your plants desire and money is wasted.
-But with creating your own potting soil (where you include your own quality ingredients), you shouldn’t have to worry as much about it decomposing and not being able to retain water.
+Then your potting soil struggles to retain as much moisture as your plant’s desire and money is wasted.
+However, with creating your own potting soil (where you include your own quality ingredients), you shouldn’t have to worry as much about it decomposing and not being able to retain water.